sosamsony/sosamsony/README.md

 Here are some ideas to get you started:
 -->

 I'm a [Web Developer](https://sosamson.com), [Open-source contributor](https://github.com/sosamsony), and [Digital Designer](https://sosamson.com/portfolio) based in Abu Dhabi, United Arab Emirates.
-I am passionate about design thinking, web technologies and making the web accessible to everyone.
+I am passionate about design thinking, web technologies, and making the web accessible to everyone.

 When not working on a project or thinking about coding, I would most likely be playing musical instruments, designing, training, organizing events or spending time with my family and friends.